 - In a blender or food processor, combine the chiles, their soaking water, the garlic and the cumin.
 Blend to a smooth purée.

-- Heat the oil in a Dutch oven over medium high heat.
+- Brown the meat and the onion: Heat the oil in a Dutch oven over medium high heat.
 When hot, add onion and cook for 2 or 3 minutes.
 Then add meat.
 Stir, breaking up clumps, till meat is browned thoroughly, about 10 minutes.
 (Venison is a low-fat meat, but if you are using ground beef, you may want to drain off some fat at this point.)

-- Allow each person to garnish their bowl with their favorite ingredients: cheese, sour cream, cilantro or green onions.
+- To Serve: Allow each person to garnish their bowl with their favorite ingredients: cheese, sour cream, cilantro or green onions.
 Serve with tortilla chips.

 - It is available, as are the dried ancho chiles, in the Hispanic section of the International section of larger grocery stores.